lodeguns/MOOs-An/README.md

 The data descripted are presented in lists saved in R data format, also all the pathways and metabolic networks considered.

-All the data are disposed **in order** as are listed in the supplementary material and are referred to the organism **Escherichia coli K-12 MG1655**, KEGG identifier: "eco".
+All the data are disposed **in order** as they are listed in the supplementary material and are referred to the organism **Escherichia coli K-12 MG1655**, KEGG identifier: "eco".

 These data are calculated with the algorithm NBA and are related to the interactome's weights of the metabolic networks.